How to perform a Bootable USB Flash Drive!

 Did you or did you not break your computer by either deleting the important drivers, corrupting your registry or downloading a computer virus that has caused total mayhem to your OS (Operating System)?

-Did your computer constantly flash multiple Blue Screen of Death (BSOD)/Green Screen of Death (GSOD) then it immediately sent you to the advanced startup page?
+Did your computer constantly flash multiple Blue Screen of Death (BSOD)/Green Screen of Death (GSOD), then it immediately sent you to the advanced startup page?
 Chances are, you have completely bricked your system.
-But don't panic, I will guide you on how to bring back your OS to its formal glory!
+But don't panic, I will guide you on how to bring back your OS to its former glory!

 Fact: Green Screen of Death (GSOD) is an error screen display that only exists when you sign up for the Windows Insider Program.